-Should a child aged 16 or 17 who is not subject to a Compulsory Supervision Order (CSO) be remanded or sentenced to a period of custody, they may be held in a Young Offender's Institution (YOI), rather than secure care.
+Should a child aged 16 or 17 who is not subject to a CSO be remanded or sentenced to a period of custody, they may be held in a YOI, rather than secure care, although in order to Keep the Promise the use of YOIs for children under 18 should end in 2024 via the commencement of the provisions in the Children (Care and Justice) (Scotland) Act.
+There is also an option for a Chief Social Work officer to accommodate a child on a voluntary basis in secure care as opposed to YOI until the legislation is enacted.
 Decisions about where a child is placed should take full account of the child's needs and circumstances, although it is generally agreed that secure care is a more age-appropriate environment for children under the age of 18 than a YOI.
-However, cost differences are significant and have been found to adversely influence decisions (Lightowler, Orr, & Vaswani, 2014).
+However, cost differences are significant and have been found to adversely influence decisions (C Lightowler, Orr, & Vaswani, 2014).
 Under Article 37(c) of the UNCRC, children under the age of 18 years should be detained separately to adult offenders in recognition of their unique needs and stage of development.
-Children who are on remand should also be kept in a separate environment to those who have been sentenced, given that they remain innocent until proven guilty (Office of the Commissioner of Human Rights of the Council of Europe (OCHR), 2009).
+Children in YOIs who are on remand should also be kept in a separate environment to those who have been sentenced, given that they remain innocent until proven guilty (Office of the Commissioner of Human Rights of the Council of Europe (OCHR), 2009).